 - Security prices will fluctuate.
 The value of your investment may fall over time.
 Market values of securities held by the trust may fluctuate in response to various factors.
 These can include changes in interest rates, inflation, the financial condition of a security's issuer, perceptions of the issuer, adverse events impacting a particular industry or sector and/or significant events impacting the entire securities market.
 The complete economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19") are not fully known.
 Although vaccines have been developed and approved for use by various governments, there is no guarantee that vaccines will be effective against emerging variants of the disease.
 The COVID-19 pandemic, or any future public health crisis, is impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period. - The value of preferred securities held by the trust and corporate bonds held by the funds will generally fall if interest rates, in general, rise.
-No one can predict whether interest rates will rise or fall in the future. - The issuer of a security may be unwilling or unable to make income and/or principal payments in the future.
-The trust invests in ETFs that invest in fixed income securities.
-Market conditions may impact the ability of such securities to make interest and/or principal payments, which could impact the ability of such ETFs to make income payments.
-This may reduce the level of distributions the trust or the funds pay which could reduce your income and cause the value of your units to fall.
-The COVID-19 pandemic, or any future public health crisis, may adversely impact the ability of borrowers to make principal or interest payments on securities, when due. - The trust invests in shares of ETFs.
-Shares of these funds may trade at a discount or premium from their net asset value.
-If fund shares are sold at a discount, then the trust will receive less than their net asset value.
-Alternatively, if fund shares are purchased at a premium, then the trust will pay more than their net asset value.
-These funds are also subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
-The trust and funds have management and
+This may occur at any point in time, including during the initial offering period. - An issuer may be unable to make interest and/or principal payments in the future.
+The trust invests in funds that invest in fixed income securities.
+Market conditions may impact the ability of such securities to make interest and/or principal payments, which would impact the ability of such funds to make income payments.
+This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic, or any future public health crisis, may adversely impact the ability of borrowers to make principal or interest payments on securities, when due. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+The trust invests in equity securities and funds that seek to produce dividend income.
+Market conditions may impact the amount of dividends declared by an issuer selected by the trust or selected by a fund in which the trust invests.
+This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic, or any future public health crisis, may adversely impact a company's willingness or ability to pay dividends in the future or may reduce the level of dividends declared.